-3 Under the ACC II rule, battery electric, fuel cell electric and plug-in hybrid electric vehicles meeting a minimum all-electric range of 50 miles are eligible ZEVs; however, for the purposes of this analysis, only battery electric and plug-in hybrids are considered.
+3 Under the ACC II rule, battery electric, fuel cell electric and plug-in hybrid electric vehicles meeting a minimum all-electric range of gross domestic product (GDP), as well as increased wages for the new jobs that will be added, relative to the jobs that will be replaced.

-4 The modeling tools used for this analysis could not apportion these estimated benefits to individual communities within Colorado.
+50 miles are eligible ZEVs; however, for the purposes of this analysis, only battery electric and plug-in hybrids are considered.
+4 The modeling tools used for this analysis could not apportion these estimated benefits to individual communities within New Mexico.